Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 30

 Non-QB MVP: Safety Jamal Adams.
 A no-brainer.
 The 2017 first-round pick has been a force all season, with 3.5 sacks and three forced fumbles to earn his first Pro Bowl selection.
 More than anything, he was a tone-setter on and off the field.
-He's their only true blue-chip talent. -- Rich Cimini
+He's the Jets' only true blue-chip talent. -- Rich Cimini

 31. Oakland Raiders (3-11)